 Mississippi State University follows the NIH Guidelines for Research Involving Recombinant and Synthetic Nucleic Acid Molecules.
-The institution adheres to other current federal, state and local regulations and guidelines related to the use of biohazards.
-This policy applies to all faculty, students, staff, visitors and contractors at Mississippi State University including the regional campuses, research stations and university field sites.
+The institution adheres to other current federal, state, and local regulations and guidelines related to the use of biohazards.
+This policy applies to all faculty, students, staff, visitors, and contractors at Mississippi State University including all teaching locations, research stations and university field sites.